 Administrators reserve the right to examine, use or disclose any data found on the networks, or school- provided devices in order to further the health, safety, discipline, or security of any student or other person, or to protect property.
 They may also use this information in disciplinary actions, and will furnish evidence of criminal activities to law enforcement.

-Inappropriate use by students of their own personal devices, such as cell phones, smart watches, laptops, or tablets will subject students to possible disciplinary action.
+Inappropriate use by students or families of their own personal devices, such as cell phones, smart watches, laptops, or tablets will subject students/families to possible disciplinary action.
 We expect our parents to be equal stakeholders in the implementation of our Digital Citizenship Agreement.

-Parents are also expected to model positive Internet behavior and to exhibit online decision-making that promotes the idea of a Christian community.
+Parents are also expected to model positive Internet behavior and to exhibit online decision-making that promotes the idea of a Catholic/Christian community.

-D. Agreement
+C. Agreement

-1. Parental and student signatures indicate the understanding of the terms and conditions of this document.

-E. Consequences for Violation:

-1. Violation of, or attempting to violate, these rules will result in disciplinary action as outlined in the school's handbook.
+- 1. Parental and student signatures indicate the understanding of the terms and conditions of this document. - 2.
+Parental signatures for registration. - D. Consequences for Violation: - 1.
+Violation of, or attempting to violate, these rules will result in disciplinary action as outlined in the school's handbook and/or can result in immediate termination.

-XII.
+XIII.
 EMERGENCIES